OpenxAI-Network/miniapp-factory-template/documentation/index.md

 - ALWAYS include the [url](../mini-app/lib/metadata.ts) into the `text` property string of the share component.
 - ALWAYS add the new functionality to the [home page](../mini-app/app/page.tsx).
 - ALWAYS ensure that the [title and description](../mini-app/lib/metadata.ts) represent the current functionality of the app.
-- ALWAYS use the [app metadata](../mini-app/lib/metadata.ts) to generate an app icon by writing to the [icon image generation file](../mini-app/public/icon.png.todo).
+- ALWAYS use the [app metadata](../mini-app/lib/metadata.ts) to generate an app logo by writing to the [logo image generation file](../mini-app/public/logo.png.todo).
 - ALWAYS perform the request to the best of your abilities and commit something, do not wait for answers to follow up questions.

 ## Image generation example